Ravneet-Kaur-2000/Refining_Reasoning_Skills_in_Language_Models/README.md

 ### Fine Tuning

-For fine-tuning the student models three-step approach used:
+For fine-tuning the student models, a three-step approach was used:
-* Reasoning generation: Employed the GPT-4 model and Llama2 13B to generate sequential reasoning explanations (ri) for the questions (qi) within the dataset.
+* Reasoning generation: The GPT-4 model and Llama2 13B were employed to generate sequential reasoning explanations (ri) for the questions (qi) within the dataset.
 The prompt was structured as follows: "qi.
-Think step by step.
+Think step by step."
-* Prompt completion pairs generation: Utilizing all questions and reasoning explanations, constructed prompt completion pairs to fine-tune the student models.
-These pairs were formatted as follows: prompt="qi", completion="ri –> ai END"
+* Prompt completion pairs generation: Using all questions and reasoning explanations, prompt completion pairs were constructed to fine-tune the student models.
+These pairs were formatted as follows: prompt="qi", completion="ri –> ai END".
-* Fine-tuning: Used 70% of the data as train data while holding out the remaining 30% data as test data.
-Prompt completion pairs were then serialized into a JSON file to serve as training data, which is subsequently utilized as input for fine-tuning the student model.
-For GPT-3 following hyperparameters were used:(n_epochs=30, batch_size=5, learning_rate_multiplier=2).
-For GPT-2 following hyperparameters were used:
+* Fine-tuning: 70% of the data was used as train data, while the remaining 30% was held out as test data.
+Prompt completion pairs were serialized into a JSON file to serve as training data, which was subsequently used as input for fine-tuning the student models.
+For GPT-3, the following hyperparameters were used: (n_epochs=30, batch_size=5, learning_rate_multiplier=2).
+For GPT-2, the following hyperparameters were used: (n_epochs=50, per_device_train_batch_size= 8, overwrite_output_dir = False).
-(n_epochs=50, per_device_train_batch_size

 ### Conclusion
-* Larger teacher models (models with more parameters) generate better reasoning samples thus imparting better reasoning ability in the student models during fine-tuning.
+* Larger teacher models (models with more parameters) generate better reasoning samples, thereby imparting better reasoning ability to the student models during fine-tuning.
-* The optimal token length depends upon the task to be performed.
-Date Understanding has a smaller maximum token limit than AddSub and MultiArith which is smaller than the Shuffled Objects task.
+* The optimal token length depends on the task to be performed.
+Date Understanding has a smaller maximum token limit than AddSub and MultiArith, which is smaller than the Shuffled Objects task.